menu

 Occupations and Workforce

 When you are in Accomac, you'll notice that it is more blue-collar than most other communities in America.
-44.38% of Accomac’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Accomac is a town of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in Accomac who work in healthcare suport services (16.57%), management occupations (8.43%), and food service (6.18%).
+54.72% of Accomac’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Accomac is a town of production and manufacturing workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Accomac who work in healthcare suport services (15.41%), management occupations (6.60%), and office and administrative support (4.09%).

 Setting & Lifestyle

-One of the nice things about Accomac is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Accomac is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Demographics

 Accomac is an extremely ethnically-diverse town.
 The people who call Accomac home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Accomac, accounting for 39.76% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Accomac residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Accomac include English, German, Irish, Haitian, and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Accomac, accounting for 47.65% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Accomac residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Accomac include English, German, Irish, Italian, and Haitian.

-The most common language spoken in Accomac is English.
-Other important languages spoken here include Spanish and French Creole.
+The most common language spoken in Accomac is Spanish.
+Other important languages spoken here include English and French Creole.

 Notable & Unique Neighborhood Characteristics